blurdel/javafx-maven/README.md

 mvn clean javafx:run

+Add the PATH_TO_FX path to Eclipse -> Preferences -> Run/Debug -> String Substitution -> New...
+PATH_TO_FX = /home/user/Programs/javafx-sdk-17.0.7/lib

-To run in STS/Eclipse, add VM arguments in your Run Configuration<br>
+To run in STS/Eclipse, add VM arguments in your Run Configuration
---module-path /home/<USER>/Programs/javafx-sdk-17.0.7/lib --add-modules=javafx.controls,javafx.fxml
+--module-path ${PATH_TO_FX} --add-modules=javafx.controls,javafx.fxml